SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 *You're just here to get flowers, nothing else.*

-As Pinkie started to cry silently, she brushes against an almost unnoticeable amount of poison joke plant.
+As Pinkie starts to cry silently, she brushes against an almost unnoticeable amount of poison joke plant.

 *Just tell her you had a Pinkie Sense and everything will be fine.*

 She finally calms herself and gets ready to head back.

-Pinkie show back up with Fluttershy and smiles.
+Pinkie shows back up with Fluttershy and smiles.

 "Sorry I had to leave you, got a sudden Pinkie Sense that I needed to figure out."